-For a drug that has been around for hundreds of years, and which most of us have in our bathroom cabinet, aspirin has provoked a remarkable number of news headlines in the last few months alone.
-One day it’s the panacea to all our ills; the next it can do more harm than good.
-Today’s study of 77,000 people suggests that taking a regular low dose (75-300mg a day) of aspirin could cut your risk of cancer by 25% after 3 years.
+For a drug that has been around for hundreds of years, and which most of us have in our bathroom cabinet, aspirin has provoked a remarkably regular flow of news headlines over recent years.
+One day it's the panacea to all our ills; the next it can do more harm than good.
+A study in 2013 of 77,000 people suggests that taking a regular low dose (75-300mg a day) of aspirin could cut your risk of cancer by 25% after 3 years.
 It could cut your risk of dying of cancer by 15% within 5 years, and possibly by as much as 37% in the longer term.
-Yet only 2 months ago, another study looking at over 100,000 people suggested that the increased risk of bleeding on aspirin outweighed any possible benefit for the general population.
+Yet within weeks, another study looking at over 100,000 people suggested that the increased risk of bleeding on aspirin outweighed any possible benefit for the general population.

 So is there any way to tease out the facts behind the headlines and find a one-size-fits-all answer to the question many of us ask every day - should I take regular aspirin?
 The answer, sadly, is no. That's because we are all different.
 Like all medicines, taking aspirin carries risks as well as benefits.
 The most common side effect of aspirin is bleeding from the gut, which can be fatal.
 The longer you take it for and the greater your risk of bleeding, the greater the risk.
 But the higher your risk of heart disease (which it protects against) the greater the benefit.
 It's all a question of weighing up the pros and cons for your personal circumstances.

 Questions on aspirin

 How much?
 Most studies suggest that even if your doctor does recommend aspirin for you, taking 75mg a day (1/4 of a 'standard' aspirin painkilling tablet) is likely to help just as much as 300mg a day, and will carry a lower risk of bleeding.